SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

 If a message is published onto the topic from a MQTT client application [https://testclient-cloud.mqtt.cool/](https://testclient-cloud.mqtt.cool/) to which the module is subscribed (Si917_MQTT_RECEIVE), the NWP wakes up and displays the received data and goes back to sleep.
 The status of application is updated on the TFT-LCD display on the WPK baseboard, the same can be observed on the serial terminal prints as well.

 ## Prerequisites/Setup Requirements

+- Before running the application, the user will need the following things to setup.

 ### Hardware Requirements